Digital collaboration

 1. Start with a clear goal

 By clearly defining success for your team and getting everyone to follow the main ideas of agile marketing, you create a way for everyone to work together toward the same goal.
 This is the first step in defining your Agile marketing strategy.
-Try to keep your goals measurable (such as website traffic and/or conversions) so you can evaluate performance and pivot if needed.
+Keep your goals measurable, such as website traffic and/or conversions so you can evaluate performance and pivot if needed.

 The second step is to assemble a cross-functional team.
 Agile marketing thrives on diversity and collaboration.
 By bringing together individuals from different disciplines — creative, content, analytics, and even sales — you create a well-rounded team.
 Each member brings unique skills and perspectives, which can lead to more innovative and effective marketing campaigns.
-This cross-functional collaboration is a cornerstone of Agile marketing practices and can significantly enhance the quality of your marketing output.
+This work between different departments is a key part of Agile marketing practices.
+It can greatly improve the quality of your marketing work.

 Scrum